Pitasi/univrs/articles/rust-server-components.md

 );
 ```

-We can build a generalized version that wraps a component applying the provided
+We can create a more generic version of the above that accepts a component and applies the specified Settings:
-Settings:

 ```rust
 use maud::{Markup, PreEscaped};